twitchvodsarchive/ArchiveYoutubeStream/README.md

 In [someonewaiting] view the instruction video(https://www.youtube.com/watch?v=JH9HgEgHnFY) and only copy //div.........'] (no ")) and paste to [someonewaiting]

-In [titleofliveschedule] and [schedulelive] if your archive person has a schedule live free chat you can left the [schedulelive] as true and view the instruction video(https://www.youtube.com/watch?v=lTtE447Hhmo) and copy some kind of keyword to [titleofliveschedule] if your archive person dont have a schedule live free chat you need to edit the [schedulelive] to False and make [titleofliveschedule] blank thank you
+In [titleofliveschedule] and [schedulelive] if your archive person has a schedule live free chat you can left the [schedulelive] as true and copy the link of the free chat to [titleofliveschedule] if your archive person dont have a schedule live free chat you need to edit the [schedulelive] to False and make [titleofliveschedule] blank thank you

 other command please dont touch

+# Instruction(cong.py)
+DOnt touCh

 # Tips of settings things up
 make sure everything works